pixelsdb/pixels/README.md

 including S3, GCS, HDFS, Redis, and local file systems.
 Pixels outperforms Parquet, which is the most widely used columnar format in today's lakehouses, by up to two orders of magnitude.

 We have integrated Pixels with popular query engines including Trino (405), Presto (0.279), and Hive (2.3+).
-Please find these integrations in separate repositories:
+These integrations are opensourced in separate repositories:
 * [Pixels Connector for Trino](https://github.com/pixelsdb/pixels-trino)
 * [Pixels Connector for Presto](https://github.com/pixelsdb/pixels-presto)
 * [Pixels SerDe for Hive](https://github.com/pixelsdb/pixels-hive)